-International researchers and Mozambican policymakers, as well as representatives of the private sector and civil society, gathered in Maputo on 20th September 2017, to discuss new IGC research results on financial inclusion at the workshop entitled Financial Inclusion in Mozambique: Interoperability and Literacy.
-The event was co-hosted by the Central Bank of Mozambique and featured presentations from Prof. Sandra Sequeira (London School of Economics), Prof. Steffen Hoernig (Universidade Nova de Lisboa), and Prof. Esselina Macome, Executive Director of the Financial Sector Deepening Program in Mozambique (FSDMoç).
+International researchers and Mozambican policymakers, as well as representatives of the private sector and civil society, gathered in Maputo on September 20th, 2017, to discuss new IGC research results on financial inclusion at the workshop entitled Financial Inclusion in Mozambique: Interoperability and Literacy.
+The event was co-hosted by the Central Bank of Mozambique and it featured presentations from Prof. Sandra Sequeira (London School of Economics), Prof. Steffen Hoernig (Universidade Nova de Lisboa), and Prof. Esselina Macome, executive director of the Financial Sector Deepening Program in Mozambique (FSDMoç).

 This brief takes stock of the studies presented at the workshop and the subsequent discussions, and presents three main policy recommendations.
-First, it emphasises the importance of the Central Bank not giving in to the temptation to mandate interoperability, i.e. forcing mobile money operators to become connected to each other and to the banking system.
+First, it emphasizes the importance of the Central Bank not giving in to the temptation to mandate interoperability, i.e. forcing mobile money operators to become connected to each other and to the banking system.
 Instead, the Bank of Mozambique should remain flexible and ready to adapt to future innovations and revealed demand for specific combinations of services.
 Finally, the brief suggests that mobile money coupled with business management training have the potential to close the gender gap in microenterprise performance, and therefore it is worth promoting these two instruments together.

-Context - Almost 60% of Mozambicans are financially excluded
+Context - Almost 60% of the Mozambicans are Financially Excluded

-Despite being among the world's fastest growing economies of the past two decades, with massive foreign investments fuelled by natural resource discoveries, Mozambique still has a very high poverty rate - 46.1% in 2014-15.1 Moreover, a large share of the jobs in Mozambique are informal.
-Even in the capital and biggest city, Maputo, only around 50% of employment is in the formal sector, while this percentage is below 10% in Zambézia and Nampula, provinces with a large rural population.2 Informal salary and other payments, incomplete or missing documentation, low levels of income, prohibitive distances to the nearest financial services point, high costs of account maintenance, and transaction fees are all factors that contribute to the exclusion of the average Mozambican from the formal banking system.
+Despite counting among the world's fastest growing economies of the past two decades, with massive foreign investments fuelled by natural resource discoveries, Mozambique still has a very high poverty rate - 46.1% in 2014-151.
+Moreover, a large share of the jobs in Mozambique is informal.
+Even in the capital and biggest city, Maputo, only around 50% of employment is in the formal sector, while this percentage is below 10% in Zambézia and Nampula, provinces with a large rural population2.
+Informal salary and other payments, incomplete or missing documentation, low levels of income, prohibitive distances to the nearest financial services point, high costs of account maintenance, and transaction fees are all factors that contribute to the exclusion of the average Mozambican from the formal banking system.

-^{1.} INE, Inquérito aos Orçamentos Familiares (IOF) 2014-2015.
+1 INE, Inquérito aos Orçamentos Familiares (IOF) 2014-2015.

-^{2.} Toews and Vezina, 2017.
+2 Toews and Vezina (2017).

-What are the characteristics of the 60% of the Mozambican population estimated to be financially excluded?
-A recent study by FSDMoç describes the following characteristics of the unbanked population:
+What are the characteristics of the 60% of the Mozambican population that is estimated to be financially excluded?
+A recent study by FSDMoç depicts the following portrait of the unbanked population: